subhk/FeastKit.jl/docs/matrix_free_interface.md

-# Matrix-Free FEAST Interface
+# Matrix-Free Feast Interface

-The matrix-free interface allows you to use FEAST without explicitly storing matrices, making it ideal for large-scale problems where memory is limited or when matrices are too expensive to construct.
+The matrix-free interface allows you to use Feast without explicitly storing matrices, making it ideal for large-scale problems where memory is limited or when matrices are too expensive to construct.

 ## Overview